DimitriPalmer22/Relapse-Code-Documentation/_temp/Task Descriptions/Feb 10.md

 		- Other
 	- UI Sfx
 - Each track has a volume setting that can be controlled.
-- Your job is to create sliders in the settings menu that control the volufor each of these tracks.
+- Your job is to create sliders in the settings menu that control the volume for each of these tracks.
+	- There is *NOT* existing code for this in the `UserSettings` file.
+You will need to create this code.

 ![](<../../_META/Attachments/Pasted image 20250210182636.png>)